layerzzzio/emis-dataeng-itw/README.md

 # Welcome to EMIS x Analytics 👋

-This repository contains all the code EMIS uses to extract, transform, load, analyze medical, patient data etc.
+This repository contains all the code EMIS uses to extract, transform, load, analyze medical and patient data.

 # Getting started

-You should locally have:
+Download the following locally:
 - Docker
-- Python 3.8 with the following libraries
+- Python 3.8 with the following libraries ...
 - PyCharm

 # Stack

 The stack we use is:
 - Amazon S3
 - Databricks